About This Project

 - A plan for a proof-of-concept digital exhibit of at least three local oral histories.
 (Note: The proof-of-concept digital exhibit has since become this site!)

-The Oral History Planning Grant's Original Grant Proposal outlines the terms of the grant that resulted in the proof-of-concept web site and inventory developed in 2014.
+The Oral History Planning Grant's Original Planning Grant Proposal outlines the terms of the grant that resulted in the proof-of-concept web site and inventory developed in 2014.